One of the world’s leading energy firms is developing a construction arbitration practice to match

-Founded in Houston in 1917, Vinson & Elkins is arguably one of the leading firms when it comes to energy work.
-Its US oil clients have tended to take the firm wherever they go in the world, calling on it to draw up contracts and turning to it the minute a dispute arises.
+Houston-headquartered firm Vinson & Elkins styles itself as “the world’s leading energy firm”.
+Its US oil clients have tended to take the firm wherever they go in the world, calling on it to draw up energy-related contracts and turning to it the minute a dispute arises.

-In the 1990s, commercial litigation lawyers handled most of the firm’s international disputes, but an increasing demand for arbitration, particularly investment treaty claims, led the firm to start building a practice in 2000 with the recruitment of James Loftis.
+In the 1990s, commercial litigation lawyers handled most of the firm’s international disputes, but an increasing demand for arbitration, particularly BIT claims, led the firm to start building up a practice in 2000 with the recruitment of James Loftis.

-Loftis – who now leads the disputes practice – joined in London after working at the United Nations Compensation Commission (the body set up to deal with claims against Iraq arising from the first Gulf War).
-The practice expanded to the UK in 2001, followed by Beijing and Hong Kong, with the recruitment of partner Christopher Walker from Linklaters in 2008.
+Loftis joined in London after working at the United Nations Compensation Commission (the body set up to deal with claims against Iraq arising from the first Gulf War).
+The practice expanded to the United Kingdom in 2001, followed by Beijing and Hong Kong, with the recruitment of partner Christopher Walker from Linklaters in 2008.

 By that time, the group had turned into a free-standing international dispute resolution team, reporting to the firm’s head of commercial litigation.

 While the focus remains on the energy sector, big strides have been made in developing the construction side of the practice.
-Led by partners Amir Ghaffari in Dubai (formerly of Shearman & Sterling) and Nick Henchie in London, the firm has been instructed on some of the largest construction disputes in the world, including those related to the expansion of the Panama Canal; the terminated South Stream project to build a pipeline between Russia and southern Europe via the Black Sea; and the Marmaray rail project to develop a link between Europe and Asia under the Bosphorus Strait.
+Led by London-based partners Amir Ghaffari (formerly of Shearman & Sterling) and Nick Henchie, the firm is acting in some of the largest construction disputes in the world: the expansion of the Panama Canal; a terminated project to build a pipeline to run from Russia to southern Europe via the Black Sea; and the Marmarey rail project to develop a link between Europe and Asia under the Bosphorus Strait.

 Vinson & Elkins is proud of the fact that its lawyers are always in the thick of the action – but this has sometimes led to a spot of bother.
 In recent years, the firm has seen two of its attorneys arrested by the police in a state against which the firm was bringing a treaty claim, and one came under small-arms fire, also in the course of duty.

 The firm’s core business is such that it opened in China before New York.
 The arbitration team is small but covers a lot of ground.
-There is a regular arbitration presence in Houston, Beijing, Hong Kong, London, Riyadh and Washington, DC.
+There is a regular arbitration presence in Houston, Beijing, Hong Kong, London, Dubai and Washington, DC, and to a lesser degree in Abu Dhabi, Tokyo and Moscow.

 Who uses it?